gargansa/gargansa.github.io/README.md

+cmd shift p search files

+About
+Projects
+Skills - Related to coding
+    Languages
+    Frameworks
+    Databases
+    Libraries
+    Misc (loosely related skills that can be tied to coding)(management, customer service, team management) Education
+Experience - Developed methods for training new employees. then inventory (focus on             teambuilding and computer related things) - bullet point these abilities
+    Trained employees webbased computer pos system.
+Managed inventory through inhouse computer software. same thing with quiznos flesh out and

+Timeline for device repair
+2013 broke thunderbolt wasnt fixing phones at the store March 2014 became batteries plus bulbs july 2014 jake died sept 2014 released hexwordz on android march 2015 released hexwordz on mac
+May 2015 went to cancun couldnt fixed galaxy s4 because of water damage but know how to take apart

+Intro
+Currently enrolled in montana code school.
+Due to graduate in March.
+Previous computer science student at MSU.
+Developed a plugin for 3d printer mixing nozzles.
+Batteries plus pieces that relate to computer tech. and customer service.

+Include Montana Code School

+Include Device Repair Certs and experience
+Lead Tech. for repairs on Apple, samsung, motorola, google devices

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.